From arrival to departure, you have here all the iformation to enjoy your stay from A to Z

 When you settle at key2paris, I spend enough time to explain the nest, the building, the area on top of all the guide books at your disposal.

 Now there are more opportunities for you to enjoy a real Parisian experience with an insider's view if you want.
-We have more time to exchange, share the Montorgueil area or some of Central Paris.
+We have more time to exchange, share the Montorgueil area or some other in Central Paris.

 (Hot drink, bread and pastry, butter and jams, dairy and protein, granolas, fruits, juice)